Application of Graph Networks to background rejection in Imaging Air Cherenkov Telescopes: Classification of IACT images

 In Figure \ref{fig:stereo_roc_preselection}, we present the ROC curves obtained for preselection cuts applied for both our architectures and the BDT-based method currently used in H.E.S.S.
 It is to be noted that no re-training was performed on the preselected dataset, but the networks trained on the full data set were used.
 It is evident that both of our architectures perform very similarly and outperform the BDT-based classifier by a significant margin.
 The AUROC values obtained for TAGConv and EdgeConv are 0.9925 and 0.9918, respectively, while the BDT-based method only reaches 0.9750.

 Note that the improvement only sounds small due to the non-linear behavior of the AUROC.
 To elaborate on its significance, while comparing the performance of our architectures at $50\%$ gamma-ray efficiency for without and with full preselection cuts, we would misclassify only one background event in $\sim400$ and $\sim700$ events, respectively, in the entire energy range.
 Similarly, compared to the latter, for the BDT-based method, one in $\sim100$ background events would be misclassified.
 This finding signifies a strong performance improvement using the deep learning methods in comparison to the BDT.
 We further marginally outperform (AUROC of 0.9915) the previous CNN study~\cite{Shilon_2019}.
 In Figure \ref{fig:en_dep_stereo_preselection}, we show the AUROC as a function of reconstructed energy.
 The difference in the performance of the BDT-based method to ours can be clearly seen below 10~TeV and above 50~TeV.
-It is worth mentioning that the performance for the BDT-based method is obtained using point-source $\gamma$-ray simulations, while the graph networks are evaluated using diffuse $\gamma$-ray simulations.
-Hence, a further drop in performance can be expected for the BDT-based classifier as it is comparatively more difficult to classify diffuse $\gamma$-ray simulations than the point source ones from a diffuse proton background.

 Finally, in Figure~\ref{fig:stereo_performance_preselection_energy_bands_low} and Figure~\ref{fig:stereo_performance_preselection_energy_bands_high}, we show the ROC curves obtained in two energy bands of 0.1--1~TeV and 1--300~TeV for the cut data set with preselection cuts.
 To keep a 50$\%$ $\gamma$-ray efficiency (0.5 of true positive rate), we would misclassify 1 in 500 background events ($2\cdot10^{-3}$ false positive rate) for the energy band of 0.1--1~TeV, which is about an order of magnitude better performance compared to the BDT-based method and a significant improvement.
 For higher energies above 1~TeV at $50 \%$ $\gamma$-ray efficiency, we would even misclassify only 1 in $\sim1500$ background events, which is again an order of magnitude better than in the case of the BDT-based method.